Have you stopped using drugs and now feel lost and confused about what to do with your life?

 Whether you have been to rehab or not, the real test for everyone in their recovery occurs when they are out in society.
 This is where all of your buttons will be pushed by family, friends and the community in general.
 Recovery from addiction is wonderful, however it has its challenges and can unfortunately be isolating for many people.

-Recovery coaching is a professional relationship where we collaborate and work on goals and issues that are important for your new life in the real world.
-It is an opportunity for us to connect and build an honest and trustworthy relationship where we can identify your blocks and ways to overcome these.
-We can collaborate and develop your resilience to the challenges and opportunities that the world throws at you so you can gain clarity, understanding and propel yourself into action for your new road ahead.
+Recovery coaching is a professional relationship where we collaborate and work on goals that are important for your new life in the real world.
+It is an opportunity for us to connect and build a honest and trustworthy relationship where we can identify your blocks and ways to overcome these.
+Together we can develop your resilience to the challenges and opportunities that the world throws at you so that you can gain clarity, understanding and shift yourself into action for your new path ahead.

 Together we can: